 3. The Sandman by Neil Gaiman

 A religious cult imprisons the god of dreams.
 Without the power to dream, the world falls into chaos.
 Through personification and metaphor, Neil Gaiman examines how life, death and dreams affect the world, in often haunting ways.
-Incidentally, Gaiman has authored a number of non-graphic novels.
+Incidentally, Gaiman has authored a number of non-graphic novels, and his American Gods is already regarded a modern classic.

 4. All Star Superman by Grant Morrison

-I have always loved Superman.
-And this comic explains why.
-In many ways a polar opposite to the psychologically tormented Watchmen, Grant Morrison gives us a Christ-like figure in Superman, a protagonist who stands as a role model for all humanity, whose strength of character outweighs his super powers.
+I have always loved Superman, and this comic explains why.
+In many ways the polar opposite of Watchmen, Grant Morrison gives us a Christ-like figure in Superman, a protagonist who stands as a role model for all humanity, challenging the notion that absolute power corrupts absolutely.

 5. Persepolis by Marjane Satrapi

-An autobiographical comic about growing up in Iran during the 1979 Islamic Revolution.
+Here’s an autobiographical comic about growing up in Iran during the 1979 Islamic Revolution.
 Yes, you read that right.
 Comics can be about more than superheroes, and Marjane Satrapi proves it.
-While the artwork is minimal, the story is complex and heartbreaking.
+While the artwork is minimal, the story is complex, inspiring, and often heartbreaking.